brenner-tobias/addon-cloudflared/docs/remote-tunnel.md

 ## About

-Follow the next steps to create a cloudflare managed tunnel with the Cloudflare Zero Trust Dashboard and connect the Cloudflared Home Assistant add-on to use this tunnel.
+Follow the next steps to create a Cloudflare Tunnel with the Cloudflare Zero Trust Dashboard and connect the Cloudflared Home Assistant add-on to use this tunnel.